 The Elaine P. Snowden Astronomy School is a five-day event for Year 13 students interested in studying Astronomy or Physics at university.
-The programme runs from 13-17 April and students will spend time at both the University of Canterbury's Ilam Campus and at Mt John Observatory in Tekapo.
+This year, the programme ran from 13-17 April and students spent time at both the University of Canterbury's Ilam Campus and at Mt John Observatory in Tekapo.

-We will travel to Mt John Observatory at Tekapo where we will explore our cosmic neighbourhood with modern astronomical instruments.
-Back on campus at the University of Canterbury we will talk about the universe past, present and future, the life cycles of stars, planet exploration, extraterrestrial life and more.
-The programme will contain a mix of seminars and practical work.
+We travelled to Mt John Observatory at Tekapo where we explored our cosmic neighbourhood with modern astronomical instruments.
+Back on campus at the University of Canterbury we talked about the universe past, present and future, the life cycles of stars, planet exploration, extraterrestrial life and more.
+The programme contained a mix of seminars and practical work.

 Thanks to a generous donation from a private sponsor, the Elaine P. Snowden Astronomy School is offered free of charge.

 Accommodation, meals, transport during the camp and materials are provided.
 It is recommended that students bring along additional spending money for any snacks, souvenirs and the like.